Dinichthys/CrackMe/README.md

 ### Harder weakness

 The harder weakness was a stack overflow, which should be used to change the returning address to skip commparing password.
+This weakness exits because I write the given password to the stack and get too many symbols for the password so the user can rewrite stack.

 ## Cracking the program